vovoka-path/todo-app/README.md

 - Admin login (use access/refresh tokens).
 - Any visitor without authorization can see the list of todos and create new ones.
 - The admin has the ability to edit title and checkbox 'Done'.
+You can use login/pass: `admin/123`.
 - Pangination.
 - Sorting by user name, email and status.
 - After restart, the state and authorization are saved.